jundalisay/spblist/content/en/material/aether-drag.md

 The movement of light coming from the luminous body is propagated through what I call “Ethereal matter”.
 It is not the same that serves for the propagation of sound.
 {{< /q >}}

-{{< i s="/graphics/physics/huygenschap1d.png" a="Huygens aether" c="The Huygens aether is actually the 2nd Element of Descartes or spacetime, different from the pure aether (what we call the 0th Element)" >}}
+{{< i s="/graphics/physics/huygenschap1d.png" a="Huygens aether" c="The Huygens aether is actually the 2nd Element of Descartes or spacetime, different from the pure aether (what we call the 5th Element)" >}}

 **Huygen's ether is actually Descartes' 2nd Element** -- the invisible space-time particles that create vortices.
 These are consistent with malleable spacetime that warps according to mass.

 {{< n n="In *The World*, Descartes actually calls all the 3 Elements as aether.
 The pure aether is called *substance*.
 This is because all Cartesian particles are virtual.
 But this is confusing to modern Physics which believes that all particles are real and only some are virtual.
-So to strike a compromise, we put the virtual aether as the 0th Element or 5th Layer.
-The 2nd Element or 4th Layer is also virtual but no longer aethereal as we can clearly see the space around us." >}}
+So to strike a compromise, we put the virtual aether as the 5th Element.
+The 2nd Element is also virtual but not totally aethereal as we can clearly see the space around us (the aetherspace and timespace are aethereal)" >}}

 The confusion with the aether was added to by Fresnel by making it variant just because light becomes variant when mixed with matter (such as when light passes through crystals).